iree-org/iree/experimental/web/sample_dynamic/README.md

 # Dynamic Web Sample

 This experimental sample demonstrates one way to target the web platform with IREE.
-The output artifact is a web page that loads a separately provided IREE `.vmfb` (compiled ML model) and tests calling functions on it.
+The output artifact is a web page that loads separately provided IREE `.vmfb` (compiled ML model) files and allows for calling functions on them.

 ## Quickstart